$213,183Average Value$141Average Price per Sq Ft11Homes For Sale

 Bungalows are common surrounding the USW campus in Central Superior.

-20th-century homes make up the residential landscape of Central Superior.
+Twentieth-century homes make up the residential landscape of Central Superior.

 1/2

-fun on shore and by Superior Bay
+Fun on shore and by Superior Bay

 Superior Bay is the clear winner for attractions, but Central Superior has its own fun to offer.
 Hammond Park, though no larger than a block of homes, is a fun spot where kids can swing, slide and run around.
 There are also picnic tables and canopy fit for hosting a small group.
 Sports enthusiasts can stay active at Wade Bowl Park’s open-air basketball half-court, baseball dugout and ice-skating rink.
 The latter is only available in the winter months when water is added to a dedicated basin and allowed to freeze.
 Just a couple miles east, folks have several ways they can spend the day on the water.
 A sunny Saturday might include swimming at Barker’s Island Beach, playing a few rounds at Capt’n J’s Miniature Golf or casting a line into Pickle Pond.
 The crowning waterfront challenge, however, is the Dragon Boat Festival.
 Every August, teams form and compete in the classic Dragon Boat Race on Lake Superior, as well as a 5k Fun Run and Tug of War.
 Participants and passersby can refresh at the food trucks and stick around for the award ceremony.